Return to Mole Menu

 2. You scale up from the empirical formula to the molecular formula by a whole number factor.

-The tutorial below will focus on empirical formulas, but molecular formulas will return very, very soon.
+The tutorial below will focus on empirical formulas, but molecular formulas will be an important part of this unit.
 You will need the "scale up" idea when molecular formula questions get joined up with empirical formula questions.

 The article below describes the steps involved in calculating an empirical formula.
-Read it carefully.
 The ChemTeam makes some comments below.

 When teaching the method for converting percentage composition to an empirical formula, I have devised the following rhyme: